-- This recommendation focuses on considering best practice regarding EPDs.
-It is based on the following: - Endovascular interventional procedures involve the manipulation of diseased blood vessels, which can cause the development of emboli that can block downstream vessels. - The Committee initially considered that mandating the use of EPDs would minimise risks for patients. - Having considered the available literature on the indications and efficacy of EPDs, the Committee agreed to add the words "technically possible" to replace the word "mandatory" in the relevant descriptors. - The Committee noted that many manufacturers of stents recommend the use of EPDs, and that surgeons should follow the advice of manufacturers in these cases. - The Committee also noted that the evidence is not yet strong enough to suggest that EPDs should be used in all endoluminal stent insertions and balloon angioplasties.
+This recommendation focuses on considering best practice regarding EPDs.
+It is based on the following.

+- Endovascular interventional procedures involve the manipulation of diseased blood vessels, which can cause the development of emboli that can block downstream vessels. - The Committee initially considered that mandating the use of EPDs would minimise risks for patients. - Having considered the available literature on the indications and efficacy of EPDs, the Committee did not recommend any changes. - The Committee noted that many manufacturers of stents recommend the use of EPDs, and that surgeons should follow the advice of manufacturers in these cases. - The Committee also noted that the evidence is not yet strong enough to suggest that EPDs should be used in all endoluminal stent insertions and balloon angioplasties.
 It agreed that mandating the use of EPDs may be detrimental to patients when it is not clinically indicated. - The Committee has considered stakeholder feedback to the report and noted stakeholder views that EPDs are critical and should be mandated.